pyamg.amg_core#

 - pyamg.amg_core.vertex_coloring_LDF()#

-Compute a vertex coloring of a graph using the parallel Largest-Degree-First (LDF) algorithm
+Compute a vertex coloring of a graph using parallel Largest-Degree-First (LDF).

 - Parameters: